AryaaMadhur/Madhur-Arya-s-README/README.md

 - I have been told me that I am "very good at things \[I] want to do, and so bad at things I don't want to do".
 I want to do a better job at tasks that are important, but those I'm not particular excited about.

-_More to be added!_

 ## What I value & how you can help me

 - **Keeping things in the open:** Just like this README, I keep my OKRs and everything else I can, public.
 If it's not public, it's shared internally with the team (e.g., my calendar and life updates).
 I value transparency, even in the little things like posting in Slack/Teams channels rather than direct messages.

-- **Feed me back:** I piked this incredibly useful habit up from my friend -- asking for feedback.
+- **Feed me back:** I piked this incredibly useful habit up from my Mentor -- asking for feedback.
 If we have a one-on-one meeting, I highly value receiving feedback on how I can improve personally, do my job better, or help you do your job better.

-## How I can help you

-_More to be added!_

-## License
+> ## License

-This text is shared under a Creative Commons Attribution 4.0 International license ([CC BY 4.0](./LICENSE)).
+> This text is shared under a Creative Commons Attribution 4.0 International license ([CC BY 4.0](./LICENSE)).
+It was inspired by the READMEs of [Quinn Slack](https://handbook.sourcegraph.com/team/ceo/) and YC founders [Tim Glaser](https://posthog.com/handbook/company/team/tim-glaser) and [Sid Sijbrandij](https://about.gitlab.com/handbook/ceo/).